The AIRSC Report is a bare minimum tool that is necessary for a project manager to start project execution.

 A change request is a formal proposal to modify a document, deliverable, or baseline.

-The Change Request Tracker is a comprehensive list of changes submitted during the project and their current status.
+The change request log is a vital tool within the overall project change management discipline.
+It provides a comprehensive list of changes submitted during the project and their current status.